ECS, Faculty of Physical Sciences and Engineering

 Note: the explain link requires heavy processing and may take some time to load.

-Interests: computer assisted assessment, e-learning, educational repositories, hypertext, institutional research, learning analytics, linked data, open data, open hypermedia, patterns in learning design, personal learning environments, personalistion, social hypertext, technology enhanced learning, virtual learning environments
+Interests: computer assisted assessment, e-learning, educational repositories, hypertext, institutional research, learning analytics, linked data, moocs, open data, open hypermedia, patterns in learning design, personal learning environments, personalistion, social hypertext, technology enhanced learning, virtual learning environments

 BSc MSc PhD MBCS FHEA CITP